Charles Read (RAAF officer): Post-war career

 Read married Betty Bradshaw on 1 June 1946; the couple had three sons.
 He was the inaugural commanding officer (CO) of the re-formed No. 1 Flying Training School at RAAF Station Point Cook from November 1947 to September 1949.
 During this time he was offered a permanent commission in the post-war Air Force, with the provisional rank of squadron leader.
 Read was then promoted to substantive wing commander, and posted to England where he led No. 24 (Commonwealth) Squadron RAF from March to December 1950.
 Returning from England in 1952, he was made CO of Central Flying School at RAAF Base East Sale, Victoria, and went on to hold staff appointments at Headquarters Training Command from 1953 to 1957.

-As group captain, Read commanded No. 82 Wing at RAAF Base Amberley, Queensland, from February 1957 to July 1960, flying English Electric Canberra jet bombers.
+Ranked group captain, Read commanded No. 82 Wing at RAAF Base Amberley, Queensland, from February 1957 to July 1960, flying English Electric Canberra jet bombers.
 He was awarded the Air Force Cross in the 1960 New Year Honours.
 Read then served as Director of Operational Requirements at the Department of Air in Canberra.
 He was appointed a Commander of the Order of the British Empire in the 1964 New Year Honours for his work introducing aircraft and weapons systems into the Air Force, including two overseas missions for aircraft and equipment selection.
-In December 1964 he was promoted to air commodore, and the following year attended the Imperial Defence College in London.
+In December 1964, he was promoted to air commodore, and the following year attended the Imperial Defence College in London.
 Read was made Officer Commanding RAAF Base Point Cook in January 1966, simultaneously holding the appointment of Commandant of RAAF Academy.
 He then served as Officer Commanding RAAF Base Richmond from March 1968 to July 1969.

 Read was promoted air vice marshal and made Deputy Chief of the Air Staff (DCAS) in January 1970.
 In 1962, while Director of Operational Requirements, he had recommended the Boeing CH-47 Chinook helicopter for Australian service.
 As DCAS, after plans to acquire such a heavy-lift capability had languished for eight years, Read was able to finally give the go-ahead for their purchase.
 He led a team to the United States in May 1970 to review a proposal to lease two squadrons of McDonnell Douglas F-4E Phantoms to provide an interim strike force for the RAAF, pending delivery of the long-delayed General Dynamics F-111C swing-wing bomber.
 According to the official history of the post-war Air Force, Read's decision to take up the F-4E offer, over competing Hawker Siddeley Buccaneer and Grumman A-6 Intruder options, "delighted RAAF senior officers and aircrews".